luisatomo/PHPSymfonyTest/README.md

 **(7) Add some regex**
 ----------------------
-- add some regex to validate emails on `GET /user/profile` endpoint.
+- Add some regex to validate emails on `GET /user/profile` endpoint.

 Commands
 ========